gazpachu/joanmira/pages/work/2004-08-16---save-guimaras/index.md

 ![](/work/save-guimaras/images/1.png)

-This is a simple Wordpress blog I built with a custom theme.
+This is a simple WordPress blog I built with a custom theme.